codiini/rnmobility.com/source/washingtonstatece.md

 P.O.
 Box 1099
 Olympia, WA 98507-1099

-If you are not mailing any fees, send mail to:
+If not mailing fees, send mail to:

 P.O.
 Box 47864
 Olympia, WA 98504-7864

-Hours at the Nursing Commissions counter are from 8 a.m. to 4:30 P.M.
-The physical address to the Nursing Commission is:
+For visiting in person or other inquiries:

 111 Israel Rd.
 S.E.
 Tumwater, WA